Financial Advisor Palo Alto

 This brings us back to the need for customized financial planning and what that really means.
-It simply can’t be overstated how important it is to create each client’s plan around their specific needs, their financial situation, and their short and long term goals.
+It can’t be overstated how important it is to create each client’s plan around their specific needs, financial situation, and short and long-term goals.

-What Pillar understands, and what any financial advisor you work with should too, is that every plan will fail if left alone for too long.
+What Pillar wealth management understands and what any financial advisor you work with should know is that every plan will fail if left alone for too long.
 What matters to you now will be different in ten years, if not five.
-New children are born.
-Couples divorce.
+Children are born—couples divorce.
 People pass away unexpectedly.
 Businesses fail.
 Businesses merge and prosper.
 Inheritances happen.
 Unexpected medical complications arise.

 Life happens.
 And when it does, it will affect your financial realities, and therefore also your financial plans.
-You need an advisor who not only understands this, but has baked this truth into their planning process.
+It would be best if you had an advisor who not only understands this but has baked this truth into their planning process.

 Anything less will leave you short-served at the most critical moments.
 For an in-depth look at our innovative planning process and how it delivers optimized performance and financial serenity, read this short ebook, Improving Portfolio Performance: The Shifts Multi-Millionaires Must Make to Achieve Financial Security and Serenity.